 Many people believe that Chrome OS is nothing but a glorified Chrome browser.
-That would have been true 3-4 years back, but this statement does not hold water right now (check out our favorite Chrome OS tips and tricks).
-At present, Chrome OS has support from many quarters including the Web, Android and most recently, Linux.
-It essentially means that Chromebook is enjoying millions of native apps from multiple subsystems.
-So in this article, I am going to share some of the best Chrome OS apps available right now.
-We have included top-notch apps for every category so you can have an enjoyable experience while using Chrome OS.
-Now having said all of that, let’s begin without further delay.
+That would have been true three to four years ago, but this statement does not hold any water right now (check out our top Chrome OS tips and tricks).
+At present, Chrome OS has support from many different ecosystems, including the web, Android, and even Linux.
+It essentially means that Chromebook offers millions of native apps from multiple subsystems.
+So in this article, I am going to share some of the best Chrome OS apps available on Chromebook right now.
+We have included top-notch apps for every category, so you can have an enjoyable experience while using Chrome OS.

-We have categorized the article into four sections so you can comfortably navigate through the list of apps.
-First, we have mentioned Web apps and then Android, Chrome Extensions, and finally, Linux apps.
-We have picked only the best Chrome OS apps which are running perfectly fine without any glitches.
-So now, let’s go ahead and begin with Web Apps first.
+We have categorized the article into four sections, so you can comfortably navigate through the list of apps.
+First, we have mentioned web apps and then Android, Chrome extensions, and finally, Linux apps.
+We have picked only the best Chrome OS apps which run perfectly fine without any glitches.
+So now, let’s go ahead and begin with web apps first.

 Before we begin, let me clarify some key points about web apps.
-Web apps are basically websites on the internet, but more essentially, they follow the PWA (Progressive Web Apps) standard.
-In case you have no idea about PWA, it’s a flexible and modular web standard that allows websites to behave like a native app.
-You can create a separate window of the website, pin it on your shelf and also use it while being offline.
-Simply put, PWA is the cornerstone of Chrome OS and that is why we are going to start with web apps first.
+Web apps are basically websites on the internet, but they essentially follow the PWA (Progressive Web Apps) standard.
+If you have no idea about PWA, it’s a flexible and modular web standard that allows websites to behave like native apps.
+You can create a dedicated window of the website, pin it on your shelf, and use it offline.
+Simply put, PWA is the cornerstone of Chrome OS, and that is why we will first list the best web apps on Chrome OS.

-To create a web app of a website, open the website of your choice and click on the 3-dot menu on the top-right corner.
-After that, click on “More Tools” and then open “Create Shortcut”.
+In case a website does not offer an “Install” button, open the website of your choice, and click on the 3-dot menu in the top-right corner.
+After that, click on “More Tools” and then select “Create shortcut”.

-Next, enable the checkbox for “Open as Window” and click on the “Create” button.
+Next, enable the checkbox for “Open as Window” and click the “Create” button.
 That’s it.
-The website will be available as a Web App in your app drawer.
+The website will now be available as a web app in your app drawer.
 Now with all that said, let’s go through the best Chrome OS Web Apps.

 1. Google Docs and Microsoft Office